Learning the non-Markovian features of subsystem dynamics: Learning protocol

 In Fig.~\ref{figure:fig_3}, we plot $\mathcal{E}(t)$ as a function of time for $l=1$ and $l=2$ subsystem sites, comparing the critical, integrable non-critical and chaotic regimes.
 The error function behaviour suggests that the time-local approximation is more appropriate at the critical parameters, with the dynamical map being nearly divisible.
 As expected, the determinant and the error function exhibit complementary behavior: the error function displays sharp peaks at the times when the dynamical map loses divisibility, followed by a rapid decay back to zero.
 It is worth emphasizing that for single-site maps at criticality, $\abs{e_3(t)}$ and $\abs{e_4(t)}$ exponentially decay to zero after a short time window [Fig.~\ref{figure:fig_2}(a)]; nonetheless the error function stays relatively small and consistently decreases [Fig.~\ref{figure:fig_3}(a1)].
 This behavior suggests that, in the critical regime and at long times, the optimal time-local propagator could be found by approximating the dynamical map with a stationary kernel and computing its pseudo-inverse, as proposed in~\cite{andersson2007finding}.
 For the chaotic case, we observe an analogous behavior of the eigenvalues [Fig.~\ref{figure:fig_2}(c)], which suggests that a pseudo-invertibility will also become possible in this case, only at longer times.

 While $\epsilon^{\text{OPT}}_{t,0}$ is expected to be a completely positive trace-preserving (CPTP) map, the loss function in Eq.~\eqref{loss} does not explicitly impose any constraint to guarantee this, potentially leading to instabilities at late times.
 Even though we typically observe well behaved dynamics, we discuss in Appendix~\ref{Alternative_cost_functions} also an alternative, possibly more stable choice, for the loss function.
+In addition, we would like to emphasize that the choice of the Frobenius norm in~\eqref{loss} is primarily motivated by practical reasons.
+Although alternative definitions of the loss function based on the trace norm and the distinguishability of quantum states could in principle be employed, they are typically of impractical use because of the high computational cost in minimization.
+For this reason, the Frobenius norm \eqref{loss} was chosen for its efficiency.

 The problem of reconstructing the subsystem dynamics in a quantum many-body system has been recently addressed in Refs.~\cite{mazza2021machine,cemin2024inferring,cemin2024machine}.
 In these works, different to our approach, the aim was to learn an effective subsystem dynamics from the values of local observables of support $l=1,2$, obtained from some quantum hardware (e.g. quantum computer).
 In contrast, our input is the quasi-exact dynamical map $\epsilon_{t,0}$ obtained from some numerical methods that can perform (thermodynamic) calculations up to intermediate times $t$.
 Another difference is that Refs.~\cite{mazza2021machine,cemin2024inferring,cemin2024machine} focus on Lindblad, completely positive parametrization of the subsystem dynamics, while we allow for non-Markovian features that we aim to analyse a posteriori.